GenoTechies/React-Table-Pagination-Search-Custom-Edit-Delete/react-table-crud-example-master/README.md

+#Genotechies-DataAkamauthu-Deshaguna-SriLanaka
-# React Table example: CRUD App with react-table v7
+# React pagination Table example: CRUD App with react-table v7

-Build a React Table example with [react-table](https://github.com/tannerlinsley/react-table) v7 by a CRUD Application to consume Web API with Axios, display and modify data with Router & Bootstrap.
+Build a React pagination Table example with [react-table](https://github.com/tannerlinsley/react-table) v7 by a CRUD Application to consume Web API with Axios, display and modify data with Router & Bootstrap.
 - Each Tutorial has id, title, description, published status.
 - We can create, retrieve, update, delete Tutorials.
 - List of Tutorials is shown in a Table using `react-table` v7